Cancel anytime

 Financial Performance

-Benchmark Comparison: Compare JOJO's performance against a broad credit market benchmark, such as the Bloomberg Barclays U.S. Aggregate Bond Index, to evaluate its effectiveness.
+Benchmark Comparison: The ETF's performance should be compared against a relevant credit market benchmark, such as the Bloomberg Barclays U.S. Corporate High Yield Index or a blended index representing its target asset classes.

 Liquidity